New Year, New You, New Liver

 · Fast food and junk food – hopefully there was not too much of that on offer

 · Low fibre intake – how much did you actually eat in the way fresh fruit and vegetables?
-Brussels sprouts and parsnips, perhaps some clementines.
+Brussels sprouts and parsnips, perhaps some clementines or lychees?

-· Eating when stressed or eating in a hurry – with any luck you managed to avoid this
+· Eating when stressed or eating in a hurry – with any luck you managed to avoid this, despite all the restrictions and frustrations

-I will be writing in more detail about the liver and how to cleanse and support it shortly, but in the meantime here are some tips to soothe your liver and get it back into shape for 2019:-
+I will be writing in more detail about the liver and how to cleanse and support it shortly, but in the meantime here are some tips to soothe your liver after a very taxing year and get it back into shape for 2021:-

 · Cut right back on the liver over-workers such as alcohol, sugar, caffeine, dairy, red meat and saturated fat

-· Up your fruit and vegetable intake to at least six to eight portions a day
+· Up your fruit and vegetable intake to at least six to eight portions a day, which is actually much easier than you might think

 · Include turmeric, fresh ginger and cinnamon in your cooking